zammad/zammad-documentation/appendix/single-sign-on.rst

      hostnames.
 This included the Active Directory domain and especially the FQDN of Zammad.
    * Make sure that the time between the Zammad host and Active Directory server does not drift more than 5 minutes.
 Kerberos is very time sensitive.
+   * You can raise your apache log level temporary by adding ``LogLevel debug`` to your vhost configuration followed by restarting your apache.

+     Warning: received token seems to be NTLM, which isn't supported by the Kerberos module.
+Check your IE configuration This issue appears if you're not using a FQDN but IP instead.

+     No key table entry found for HTTP/FQDN@DOMAIN Ensure that your ``KrbServiceName`` value matches the actual keytab FQDN@DOMAIN.
+        This value is *case-sensitive*.

+     Cannot decrypt ticket for HTTP/FQDN@DOMAIN
+        * Ensure that you changed the password of your service account **after** enabling 256bit AES encryption.
+        * If the password of the service account has changed, you'll need to repeat the ``ktpass`` and ``ktutil`` steps.